Coronavirus numbers in India are low — but so is the testing rate | DW | 19.03.2020

 'Test, test, test'

-According to AP reporting, India has a capacity to test about 8,000 samples a day, but is currently just conducting 90 tests per day.
+According to AP reporting, India has the capacity to test about 8,000 samples a day, but is currently just conducting 90 tests per day.

 "Only people who need to be tested should be tested," said Lav Agarwal, a senior official in India's health ministry.
 "As far as India is concerned, we are 100% transparent," he said, responding to criticism of suppressing the actual number of cases in the country.